Laurie Boschman: Ottawa Senators

 During the offseason, Lamoriello let Boschman know that he was to be exposed in the 1992 NHL expansion draft, but told him that he doubted that Boschman would be selected.
 However, on June 18, 1992, the Ottawa Senators selected Boschman as one of the team's few true NHL-calibre players.
 He was named as the first captain in Senators' team history prior to the 1992–93 season.
 Due to the lack of NHL talent, every player on the team saw their role expand.
 Boschman played in the Senators' inaugural game on October 8, 1992, a 5–3 victory over the Montreal Canadiens.
 He scored his first goal for Ottawa on October 27 against Tom Barrasso in a 7–2 loss to the Pittsburgh Penguins.
 On April 10, 1993, after going 39 games without a victory away from home, Boschman scored the third and final hat trick of his career against Glenn Healy in a 5–3 win to secure the first Ottawa Senators road victory.
 In 70 games with Ottawa, Boschman had nine goals and 16 points.
 The Senators failed to make the playoffs and Boschman played his last NHL game on April 14, a 4–2 loss to the Boston Bruins.
 In the offseason he was left exposed in the 1993 NHL expansion draft by Ottawa, but was not selected.
 After only one season with the Senators, the club bought out Boschman's contract.

 Fife Flyers

 Boschman briefly played with the Fife Flyers of the British Hockey League in the 1994–95 season, scoring nine goals and 18 points in seven games with the team.
 In six playoff games, Boschman had five goals and 13 points.

 Personal life

 Boschman currently lives in Stittsville, Ontario, (a part of Ottawa) with his three sons, Brent, Mark and Jeff.
 His wife, Nancy, died early in 2006.
 Boschman became the Ottawa and Eastern Ontario director of Hockey Ministries International after retiring, a ministry that combines ice hockey with Christianity.
+Boschman has been a Christian since his playing days and his relationship with his faith helped inspire teammate Jim Nill to become a Christian.